pharo-graphics/Bloc/README.md

 Bloc is a low-level UI infrastructure & framework for [Pharo](http://pharo.org/).

 :warning:
-This repository contains the code for Bloc that may be included in the future in Pharo.
+This repository contains the code for Bloc that will included in the future in Pharo.
 It retrofits a part of the development made at https://github.com/feenkcom/bloc.
 This version will focus on core features and stability.
 We are currently identifying the core we want for Pharo.

+You can join the mailing-list lse-openbloc@inria.fr from http://sympa.inria.fr.

 ## Installation